 …and miss by a country mile, In fact, if I turned what happened that day into a book or calendar, the title would write itself: ‘Empty Roads of the Isle of Man’.
 But more importantly, I am utterly hooked and this slightly odd story begins.

-Away from the camera life is busy at home as we welcomed our twin boys into the world in May.
-Dexter and Cassian came into the world 10 weeks too soon and weighing just 3lbs each but after 9 exhausting weeks in the Neonatal unit at Stepping Hill Hospital and quite a few dramatic moments we finally brought them home and family life began at last for us, they are truly amazing little characters and have already visited Oulton, Darley, Aintree, Anglesey/Trac Mon and 3 Sisters and we are making plans to introduce them to the wonders of the Isle of Man and road racing.
+Away from the camera life is busy at home as we welcomed our twin boys into the world in May 2018.
+Dexter and Cassian came into the world 10 weeks too soon and weighing just 3lbs each but after 9 exhausting weeks in the Neonatal unit at Stepping Hill Hospital and quite a few dramatic moments we finally brought them home and family life began at last for us, they are truly amazing little characters and have already visited Oulton, Darley, Aintree, Anglesey/Trac Mon and 3 Sisters and we are making plans to introduce them to the wonders of the Isle of Man and road racing as soon as possible.

-I’m also a huge Rugby League fan and follow the mighty Swinton Lions (obviously) and every October we make the trip to Old Trafford for the Grand Final, I enjoy most sport generally speaking and my bucket list includes a visit to New Orleans to ‘see’ the Saints in action.
+I’m also a huge Rugby League fan and follow the mighty Swinton Lions (Obviously) whenever their games don’t clash with racing and every October we make the trip to Old Trafford for the Grand Final, I enjoy most sport generally speaking and my bucket list includes a visit to New Orleans to ‘see’ the Saints in action.

 I am also an avid collector of tattoo’s and am the proud owner of the piece below that is my tribute not only to John but also to anyone that has every sat on the line and waited for the ‘tap’ on the shoulder.